alem-platform/foundation/http-curl/README.md

 ### 1. Plan Before You Code

 Before jumping into writing code, take a step back and plan out what you're going to do.
-Think about the idea first—code comes second.
+Think about the idea first — code comes second.
 Having a clear plan makes coding smoother and helps avoid problems later on.

 ### 2. Don’t Be Afraid to Rewrite